William Otter

 William Otter (23 October 1768 – 20 August 1840) was the first Principal of King's College, London, who later served as Bishop of Chichester.

 Early life

 William Otter was born at Cuckney, Nottinghamshire on 23 October 1768, the son of Dorothy (née Wright) Otter (d.
 1772) and the Rev. Edward Otter.
 He was educated at Jesus College, Cambridge, where he was later made a fellow.

 Career

 He was appointed Principal of the newly established King's College, London, in 1831, and held the post until 1836 when he was appointed Bishop of Chichester.
-Otter established a small college to train schoolmasters in 1840, which was rebuilt in his memory in 1849 as Bishop Otter College, now the main Bishop Otter Campus of the University of Chichester.
+Otter established a small college to train schoolmasters in 1840, which was rebuilt in his memory in 1849 as Bishop Otter College.
+The college failed in 1867 and it was relaunched in 1873 with Fanny Trevor as Lady Principal.
+It is now the main Bishop Otter Campus of the University of Chichester.

 Personal life

 On 3 July 1804, he married Nancy Sadleir Bruère in Leatherhead, Surrey.
 Nancy was a granddaughter of George Bruere, British Governor of Bermuda.
 Together, they had three sons and five daughters: